dankmeme01/globed/server/game/protocol.md

 ### CheckIn

 The first packet that is sent after establishing a connection.
-Adds the client into an internal server list, stores its address, client ID and secret key.
+Adds the client into an internal client list, stores its address, client ID and secret key.
 Sends back a `CheckedIn` packet.
 If the client already existed in the internal server list (for example you tried connecting from 2 devices), then sends back a `ServerDisconnect` packet with an error message saying that the client already exists.
 Additionally, if the `GLOBED_GS_MAX_CLIENTS` variable is set, `CheckIn` will also return a `ServerDisconnect` with an appropriate message when the server is full.

 Since protocol v2: this also includes a `PlayerAccountData` [structure](#playeraccountdata).